-The Secret Circle tour takes you to the Valley of Þjórsárdalur where we make a stop at Hjálparfoss and the Gjáin rift and continue from there to the magnificent waterfall Háifoss (the high waterfall).
-We drive from there towards the Gullfoss waterfall (the golden waterfall) but we see it from the other side where we can expect to be alone!
-Very few people come to this spot, the crowd will be on the other side and we will watch them from our side!
+The Secret Circle tour takes you to the valley of Þjórsárdalur, where we’ll stop at Hjálparfoss and Gjáin, from there we’ll head to Háifoss (The high waterfall).
+We then continue towards Gullfoss (the golden waterfall) which you’ll see from the other side, where only a few people go.

 We start the tour by driving to the south coast, passing the towns of Hveragerði and Selfoss and towards the Þjórsárdalur valley.
 We´ll stop at the Hjálparfoss waterfall and from there we continue to Gjáin, a beautiful rift.
 We continue towards the Háifoss waterfall, we´ll pass the geothermal power stations in this area.

 We‘ll return from Háifoss and drive back to Þjórsárdalur valley and towards Gullfoss waterfall.
 The road we’ll drive leads to the highlands where few people go.
 In order to see Gullfoss, we’ll have to walk 15 minutes, we’ll arrive on the east side of the river Hvítá.
 This allows you to oversee the magnificent waterfall from a different perspective

 From Gullfoss, we cross the Hvítá river (white river) and visit Geysir on our way to Thingvellir National park.